 Other Business Items

 Program Review Accounting was approved in September.
 It was a carryover from last year.
-The Program Review’s scheduled for this year were postponed due to APASP efforts Admission Standards
+The Program Review’s scheduled for this year were postponed due to APASP efforts.
+Admission Standards

 The requests from the Joint Law School – MPA program and the joint PharmD/MS program to change admissions standards were approved.